ChynieceM/Reading-Notes/102/Class06/README.md

 Here are a few examples we can run in a browser.

+#### Declarations

+JS has 3 kinds of variable declarations

+*variables are symbolic names in your application. the names of variables called identifiers conform to certain rules*

+* A JS identifier usually starts with a letter, underscore, or dollar sign.

+A variable may belong to one of the following scopes:

+* **global scope**: the default scope for all code runninng in script mode

+* **module scope**: the scope for code running in module mode.

+* **funtion scope**: the scope created with a function.

+***A global variable is decalred outside of any function and its available to any code; when you declare a a local variable its only available within that funtion***

+A **block statement** is used to group zero or more statements and delimited by a pair of curly brackets.

+`var` - declares a varibale, optionally initializing it to a value

+`let` - declares a block-scoped, local variable, optionally initializing it to a value

+`const` - declares a block-scoped, read-only named constant

 **Editor or IDE**

 On MS windows you can use notepad.
 Any text editor can be used.